 How easy are we to do business with?

-What will our business need to look like, feel like, and act like in 5 or 10 years’ time in order to be relevant and agile to the changing needs and wants of our customers?
+What will our business need to look like, feel like, and act like in 5 or 10 years to be relevant and agile to the changing needs and wants of our customers?

 Having ‘checks & measures’ in your business allows you to make proactive, informed and empirically validated decisions about how you can deliver accelerated, sustained, and profitable business growth.
 But the challenge for most businesses is threefold.

-First, some businesses simply don’t have performance measures in the first place.
+First, some businesses don’t have performance measures in the first place.

-Third, they’re not paying attention to what the measures are actually telling them.
+Third, they’re not paying attention to what the measures are telling them.

 Focus on the measures that matter in your business as these will inform your decision-making and ultimately help you drive your business forward.

 This is the difference that makes the difference.

 (I’m so passionate about this one – check out my blog; Why disciplined execution is key to success)

 You can spend an eternity creating the best strategy, and on paper, you should be a phenomenal business, but you fall on disciplined execution.